jbostoen/iTop-custom-extensions/wip/extensions/jb-geom/readme.md

 * how to add a CSS style, a CSS stylesheet, additional JavaScript libraries, JavaScript and HTML code
 * ...

+JS:
+* copy object with its geometry to GeoJSON (clipboard)

 # Configuration
 In the iTop configuration, you can find settings to adjust these options.
 It's possible to specify both defaults or class specific settings.